What is database encryption?

 Only have time for a quick glance at the tools?
 Here is our summary list of the best database encryption tools:

-- IBM Guardium for File and Database Encryption Provides full visibility while encrypting and decrypting structured or unstructured data with good levels of automation and scalability.
+- IBM Security Guardium Data Protection EDITOR’S CHOICE Provides full visibility while encrypting and decrypting structured or unstructured data with good levels of automation and scalability.
+Installs on Windows, Linux, Unix, or cloud platforms.

 - DbDefence for Microsoft SQL With data masking techniques for database tables provides extra protection, bespoke SQL database encryption.